orbitdb-archive/orbit-web/README.md

 ## Contribute

 We would be happy to accept PRs!
 If you want to work on something, it'd be good to talk beforehand to make sure nobody else is working on it.
-You can reach us [on Gitter](https://gitter.im/orbitdb/Lobby), or in the [issues section](https://github.com/orbitdb/<Replace Title>/issues).
+You can reach us [on Gitter](https://gitter.im/orbitdb/Lobby), or in the [issues section](https://github.com/orbitdb/orbit-web/issues).

-We also have **regular community calls**, which we announce in the issues in [the @orbitdb welcome repository](https://github.com/orbitdb/welcome/issues).
+We also have **regular community calls**, which we announce in the issues in OrbitDB [welcome repository](https://github.com/orbitdb/welcome/issues).
 Join us!

 For specific guidelines for contributing to this repository, check out the [Contributing guide](CONTRIBUTING.md).
-For more on contributing to OrbitDB in general, take a look at the [@OrbitDB welcome repository](https://github.com/orbitdb/welcome).
+For more on contributing to OrbitDB in general, take a look at the OrbitDB [welcome repo](https://github.com/orbitdb/welcome).
 Please note that all interactions in [@OrbitDB](https://github.com/orbitdb) fall under our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License